mariarodriguezn/Port_Beach_Coastlines/README.md

 ## Directory structure

-All the methods implemented in this study were carried out using the DEA Sandbox.\
+All the steps were implemented using the DEA Sandbox.\
 `data`: Geojson input files\
 `figures`: Output plots of coastal change trends and erosion rates\
 `notebooks`: Implementation of Methodology for Port Beach